Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A nightly batch job loads 1 million new records into a DynamoDB table.
-The records are only needed for one hour, and the table needs to be empty by the next night’s batch job.
+The records are only needed for one hour, and the table needs to be empty by the next night's batch job.
 Which is the MOST efficient and cost-effective method to provide an empty table?

 - [x] Use DeleteItem using a ConditionExpression.
 - [ ] Use BatchWriteItem to empty all of the rows.